 Prof. David Clifton

-David Clifton is Professor of Clinical Machine Learning in the Department of Engineering Science of the University of Oxford, and Official Fellow in AI & Machine Learning at Reuben College, Oxford.
-He is a Research Fellow of the Royal Academy of Engineering, and a Fellow of Fudan University, China.
+David A. Clifton is Professor of Clinical Machine Learning in the Department of Engineering Science of the University of Oxford, and OCC Fellow in AI & Machine Learning at Reuben College, Oxford.
+He is a Fellow of the Alan Turing Institute, Research Fellow of the Royal Academy of Engineering, Visiting Chair in AI for Healthcare at the University of Manchester, and a Fellow of Fudan University, China.

 He studied Information Engineering at Oxford's Department of Engineering Science, supervised by Prof. Lionel Tarassenko CBE, Chair of Electrical Engineering.
 His research focuses on the development of machine learning for tracking the health of complex systems.
 His previous research resulted in patented systems for jet-engine health monitoring, used with the engines of the Airbus A380, the Boeing 787 "Dreamliner", and the Eurofighter Typhoon.
 Since 2008, he has focused mostly on the development of AI-based methods for healthcare.
 Patents arising from this collaborative research have been commercialised via university spin-out companies OBS Medical, Oxehealth, and Sensyne Health, in addition to collaboration with multinational industrial bodies.